intrepidza/loan_data_project/README.md

 The above steps took about 5 minutes to download the data, load it into the database, transform it, generate the parquet file and show the data in a local Streamlit Dashboard.

-Dagster will materialize the below assets in order:
+Dagster materialized the below Assets in order:

 ### 01_file_load_job:
-- kaggle_loan_data_csv = Uses 'kaggle' Python module to download the dataset from Kaggle website in CSV format
+- **kaggle_loan_data_csv** = Uses 'Kaggle' Python module to download the dataset from Kaggle website in CSV format
-- raw_loan_data =  Imports the resulting CSV file into a table in a newly created DuckDB database 'loan_data.duckdb' in Project root directory
+- **raw_loan_data** =  Imports the resulting CSV file into a table in a newly created DuckDB database 'loan_data.duckdb' in the project root directory

 ### 02_dbt_assets_job:
-- stg_loan_data_selected_cols = uses DBT model to populate table with subset of columns from the 'raw_loan_data' table
+- **stg_loan_data_selected_cols** = Uses DBT model to populate table of the same name with subset of columns from the 'raw_loan_data' table
-- dim_borrowers = uses DBT model to populate dimension table with borrower specific attributes
+- **dim_borrowers** = Uses DBT model to populate dimension table of the same name with borrower specific attributes
-- dim_loans = uses DBT model to populate dimension table with loan specific attributes
+- **dim_loans** = Uses DBT model to populate dimension table of the same name with loan specific attributes
-- fct_loan_data = uses DBT model to populate fact table with loan specific measures
+- **fct_loan_data** = Uses DBT model to populate fact table of the same name with loan specific measures

 ![alt text](https://github.com/intrepidza/loan_data_project/blob/main/assets/dbt_lineage.png?raw=true)

 ### 03_file_extracts_job:
-- loan_data_parquet = Generates a Parquet file from dimension tables and fact table.
+- **loan_data_parquet** = Generates a Parquet file from a dataset derived from the dimension and fact tables.
 (Currently limited to 1.5 million rows owing to Github/Streamlit free usage limits.)